AndrewHolm/MNIST/README.md

-"# MNIST"
+# MNIST
-Training model on MNIST dataset using Tensor Flow and Keras.
+## - Training model on MNIST dataset using Tensor Flow and Keras.
-Changing to TFLite FlatBuffer style and then to C header to be used on arduino Nano BLE sense 33.
+## - Changing to TFLite FlatBuffer style and then to C header to be used on arduino Nano BLE sense 33.